30 Surprising Things That Affect Whether You May Get Cancer

 Why do we feel so rested after a good sleep?
 That's because the body repairs itself — fixing cellular damage, sweeping toxins out of the brain and ensuring our metabolism stays on track.
 When you don't get enough shut-eye, all kinds of bodily processes suffer.
 Poor sleep has been connected to an increased risk of heart disease and cancer.

-The Remedy Rx: Experts, including the National Sleep Foundation, say that adults of every age need seven to nine hours of sleep a night—no more, no less.
+The Rx: Experts, including the National Sleep Foundation, say that adults of every age need seven to nine hours of sleep a night—no more, no less.

 Working the Night Shift